How to make your non-profit website better…

 - Google analytics: Tells you how much traffic comes to your website, where the traffic come from

-- Do you get registrations to events?
+- Do you get registrations for events (virtual or in person?)

 - Do you get donations?